-The use of context is important in many applications such as in pervasive computing where it is important that users receive only relevant information.
+The use of context allows users to receive only relevant information.
 In this paper, we consider integrating context in expressing preferences, so that when a user poses a preference query in a database, the result also depends on context.
 In particular, each user indicates preferences on specific attribute values of a relation.
 Such preferences depend on context and are stored in data cubes.
 To allow re-using results of previously computed preference queries, we introduce a hierarchical data structure, called context tree.
 This tree can be used further to produce approximate results, using similar stored results.
 Our future work includes exploring context information in answering additional queries, not just preference ones.